-The Tier 1 (Graduate Entrepreneur) visa scheme is for those international graduates identified by the University as having developed a genuine and credible business idea that the University would then like to support with further development.
+The Start Up visa scheme is for those international graduates identified by the University as having developed a genuine and credible business idea that the University would then like to support with further development.

 In order to qualify for the Bangor scheme, you will need to apply for the visa whilst still at Bangor and within 12 months of being awarded your Bangor University qualification.
 You must already have a valid Tier 4 student visa, and meet the UK Visas and Immigration (UKVI) requirements.

 Bangor University has been granted an allocation of 10 endorsements for supporting this category of visa.
 Due to this limitation, there is a competitive process for the University to select the very best students who are able to demonstrate a robust business case together with real commitment to make a success of this exciting opportunity.
-If successful you will be eligible to apply for a one year Tier 1 Graduate Entrepreneur visa with the possibility of a further year extension or transfer to another visa category.
+If successful you will be eligible to apply for a two year Start Up Visa.

 The selection panel will meet three times a year - at the beginning of semester 1, and at the beginning and end of semester 2.
 Please note that the decision of the panel is final and that applicants should at no time contact panel members regarding their application or process.
 Application forms are available via a link below.
 Applications will need to have been received at least three weeks prior to a panel meeting in order to be considered during that specific panel.
 Feedback from the panel will be provided to applicants.
 If you need advice or wish to know more about the process, please contact the B-Enterprising team (B-Enterprising, 2nd floor, Rathbone, College Road, Bangor LL57 2DF.
 01248 388424 E-mail: firstname.lastname@example.org).

-Please note, it is the responsibility of the applicant to ensure that they fully meet the requirements of the UK Visa and Immigration Authority on submitting an application and information and advice can be found on the International Support Service website: www.bangor.ac.uk/international/studyabroad/FAQ-afterbangor.php in respect of the Tier 1 Graduate Entrepreneur Scheme.
+Please note, it is the responsibility of the applicant to ensure that they fully meet the requirements of the UK Visa and Immigration Authority on submitting an application and information and advice can be found on the International Support Service website: www.bangor.ac.uk/international/studyabroad/FAQ-afterbangor.php in respect of the Start-Up Visa Scheme.

 Completing your application form